 Information and resources aimed to help you during the crisis.

 As we have seen, COVID-19 outbreaks result in governments declaring Local Government Areas and States as hotspots very quickly.
-NatRoad continues to try to provide the most accurate and timely information, however, we ask members to appreciate that governments often make rapid border decisions; however, they are slow to release information about the details and often do not appreciate the time required to implement them.
+NatRoad continues to try to provide the most accurate and timely information, however we ask members to appreciate that governments often make rapid border decisions; but they are slow to release information about the details and often do not appreciate the time required to implement them.